 To make the paper dolls, fold an 8 by 4-inch piece of cardstock in half.
 Draw half of an outline of a person.
 Unfold the cardstock.
 You will need to make two dolls.

 The Adam and Eve Bible crafts just got easier.
 Copy the doll on the PDF (second page) and use as a pattern.

 For Adam, cut four pieces of yarn 3 inches and glue to the top of the head.

 For Eve, cut 4 pieces of yarn 6 inches long.
 Glue to the top of the head.

 You can use the dolls for both the fig leaves and animal garments.

-To make the leaves fold a piece of green paper back and forth.
+To make the leaves, fold a strip of 1-inch green paper back and forth.
 Each fold is about 1 inch.